thycotic/ac-docs/admin/policies/index.md

 ![policy details](images/app-pol.png "Application Policies details")

-Thycotic Access Control supports six authentication methods:
+Thycotic Access Control supports six authentication methods

 * Fingerprint (TouchID): Authenticates users by their fingerprint (applies only to iPhones 5S and later).
 * AirShake: Establishes the presence of the user by requiring users to shake their phone.